Jesulonimi21/swift-algorand-sdk-ios-showcase/Readme.md

         UIPasteboard.general.string=multisigAddress!.toString()
     }
 ```
-It simply gets the ed25519 public key for each address and passes  an array of them  to the `MultisigAddress` constructor to create the multisig address, it uses a version of 1 and threshold of 2.
-The threshold represents the number of valid signers that must provide signatures for the transaction to be successfull.
+It simply gets the ed25519 public key for each address and passes an array of them to the `MultisigAddress` constructor to create the multisig address, it uses a version of 1 and a threshold of 2.
+The threshold represents the number of valid signers that must provide signatures for the transaction to be successful.

-After funding the multisig adddress by recharging it in the explorer, you can go ahead to click on the `Send From Multisig to Accoun 2 ` button and this should send 1 algo to account 2 displaying the transaction id in the info text at the bottom of the string, the transaction id is automatically copied to the clipboard so this can be inspected.
+After funding the multisig address by recharging it in the explorer, you can go ahead to click on the `Send From Multisig to Account 2 ` button and this should send 1 algo to account 2 displaying the transaction id in the info text at the bottom of the string, the transaction id is automatically copied to the clipboard so this can be inspected.
 The code for this can be found below
 ```swift
 func sendMultisigTransaction(account1:Account,account2:Account,receiverAddress:Address){